 You will need to think about how you want your diamond set into your engagement ring too – some cuts won’t work well in certain settings.

 All diamonds are graded for clarity.
 When diamonds are formed underground, the extreme pressure and imperfections in the diamond structure can cause variations in the overall clarity.

 The clearest diamonds will inevitably be the most expensive.
 Most diamonds used in jewellery will have some level of imperfection, but often they are invisible to the naked eye, so you may not even notice them within an engagement ring.

 Diamond carat is the measurement of how much the diamond weighs.
 The bigger the carat, the heavier the diamond.
-So, it’s only to be expected that higher carat diamonds will generally be the most expensive.
+Therefore it is only to be expected that higher carat diamonds will be the most expensive.